minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

          :start-after: start-minio-notify-amqp-internal
          :end-before:  end-minio-notify-amqp-internal

-      This field corresponds to the :envvar:`MINIO_NOTIFY_AMQP_INTERNAL`
+      This configuration setting corresponds with the :envvar:`MINIO_NOTIFY_AMQP_INTERNAL` environment variable.
-      environment variable.

    .. explanation is very unclear.
 Need to revisit this.